-Scott Garson has completed his first season as an assistant coach with the Santa Clara men’s basketball program.
+Scott Garson is in his second season as an assistant coach with the Santa Clara men’s basketball program.

 Garson, who was hired in April 2018, spent the previous five seasons as head coach at the College of Idaho where he led the Yotes to a 129-42 record, three Cascade Collegiate Conference regular season championships, three league tournament titles and four NAIA national tournament appearances, including a run to the 2015 national quarterfinals and 2018 semifinals.

 Last season, he was part of a coaching staff which helped Santa Clara navigate through injuries to six players to post a 16-15 overall mark, including two victories over Pac-12 schools (USC and Washington State) for the first time since 1997-98.
 With a starting lineup that featured two sophomores (Tahj Eaddy and Josip Vrankic) and two freshmen (Trey Wertz and Guglielmo Caruso), the Broncos still finished tied for fifth in the WCC.
 Wertz was voted to the WCC All-Freshman team, Eaddy earned second-team honors and Vrankic was all-league honorable mention.